bvineyar/IBM_Data_Science_Capstone_New_York/BusinessProblem.md

 - [OpenDataSoft (ODS)](https://public.opendatasoft.com/explore/?sort=modified)

-The goal is to list and compare education and healthcare quality between the two cities, then conclude which is the better relocation choice for our customer.
+The goal is to find the best area of the city to locate our new operations, based on our findings.